Constitution and Standing Orders

 6.2.
 If following consideration by the JCR a member considers that the final decision of the JCR unfairly disadvantages a member or group of members they may raise the matter in writing with the Head of the College, who shall take reasonable steps to resolve the matter.
 Should this not prove possible, the matter will be referred to the College Council for final resolution.

 7.1.
-All amendments must be in writing, proposed and seconded as for a motion, and be received by a member of Steering Committee or the Executive Committee no later than the scheduled start of the meeting.
+All amendments must be in writing (email or wet copy), proposed and seconded as for a motion, and be received by a member of Steering Committee or the Executive Committee no later than the scheduled start of the meeting.
 The only exception to this shall be an amendment to rectify any genuine printing, drafting or grammatical error.
 Such an amendment shall be noted by the JCR at that meeting.